Kugelblitz360/C64MEGA65DOCS/c64-cartridges.md

 * Epyx Fast Load
 * KCS Power Cartridge
 * Super Snapshot (including modern 128K variants aka "[SnappyROM](https://github.com/adrianglz64/snappyrom)")

-### Untested Cartridges
+* GMod2-based cartridges (some commercial games) - we have not tested flashing these cartridges including initial flash when empty, but they should work.
+* Swiftlink and similar cartridges (according to several users, not tested by the author of the doc).

+## UNSUPPORTED PHYSICAL CARTRIDGES

 The following cartridges have not been tested and should be considered **NOT WORKING**.

-* **TeensyROM** - currently unsupported but expected to work with the next Core revision.
 * **Sidekick64** - currently unsupported but expected to work with the next Core revision.
+(Uses the DMA-line to halt the CPU during Init, which is not yet implemented).

+* **Chat64** - there are reports that this cartridige once supposedly has worked with a beta version of the Core, but not with any of the release versions, especially the current 5.2 release.
+The dev team currently has no such cartridge and can not troubleshoot.

-* **1541 Ultimate-II and variations** - _we expect these to not work_ due to the Kernal Replacement functions that are currently imcompatible with the 5.1 core as well as the REU functionality incompatible with the Core.
+* **1541 Ultimate-II and variations** - these do not work due to the Kernal Replacement functions that are currently imcompatible with the 5.1 Core, and both the DMA-line and the REU functionality incompatible with the 5.1 Core.
-* **GMod2** - we have not tested _flashing_ these cartridges including initial flash with the bootloader included when buying them empty in bulk but they SHOULD work.
+*It has been reported that you can use the 1541-emulation by not inserting the cartridge itself, power the U-II by USB, connect with an IEC cable and then use a computer with Telnet to remote control the U-II via Ethernet.
+Please refer to the 1541 Ultimate-II documentation for details.*

 * **CMD RAM-Link, IEEE-488, Magic Voice, MMC64, IDE64** - these cartridges expand the C64 with further storage options or speech output and are currently not supported.
+For IDE64 a fix should be coming in the next Core version (no release date yet), others that use DMA functions might take even longer.

 * **Expert Cartridge** - this freezer is untested and unsupported.

 * **ISEPIC** - this freezer is untested and unsupported.